top of page

 T-Shirt design:

-• Must relate to 2024 theme: Musique du monde francophone
+• Must relate to 2025 theme: La cuisine du monde francophone

 • Must include the name of our organization--Le Congrès de la Culture Française en Floride.
 PLEASE BE SURE THE SPELLING (INCLUDING ACCENTS) IS CORRECT.